Best Pressure Cookers of 2018

 - Brown rice requires just 12 to 15 minutes in a pressure cooker.
 It requires 40 to 45 minutes in a pan on the stove.

-With fast cook times like these, the pressure cooker's growing popularity is quite understandable.
-The market offers a huge number of pressure cooker options, from stovetop to electric models.
+With fast cook times like these, this handy appliance's growing popularity is quite understandable.
+The market offers a huge number of options, from stove top to electric models.
 So which should you choose?

 At BestReviews, our aim is to help consumers find the perfect products to fit their needs.
 We test items in our laboratory, perform extensive product research, and consult experts.
 The result: fair and thorough reviews you can trust.

 If you're interested in buying a pressure cooker, please see the above product matrix for our top recommendations.
-If you'd like to learn more about this efficient cooking technology, please continue reading this shopping guide.
+If you'd like to learn more about this efficient cooking technology, take a peek at our shopping guide.

-- Compared to electric models, stovetop pressure cookers cost less money.
+- Compared to electric, stove top models cost less money.

 - You'll need to supervise your cooker throughout the cooking process.